xani-dev/javascript-react-2/Assignments.md

 Always keep the DevTools console open (Ctl+Shift+I) and remove any errors or warnings.

-When you are finished create a PR with the following title: `Ex.
-5: Number Builder`.
+When you are finished, switch driver/navigator roles.

 # Ex.
 6 Random Number
 Create a React component called `RandomNumber`.
 When the Generate button is pressed a random number bewteen 0-10 is displayed.